renlyly/cypress/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-CYPRESS is an Cell Type specific power tool.
+CYPRESS is a Cell Type specific power tool.
 This package aims to perform power analysis for the cell type-specific data.
 It calculates FDR, FDC,and power, under various study design parameters, including but not limited to sample size, and effect size.